-I’m a chartered librarian, a reader, a freelance researcher, a critic and a writer.
-I am represented by Bryony Woods of DKW Literary Agency, and recently completed an MPhil in English Literature at the University of York.
-I research the relationship between girls and space/place in children’s literature, and blog more on the nature of my research here.
-I’m also a regular contributor to Book Riot and you can find all the pieces I’ve written here
+I’m a chartered librarian, a critic and a writer (represented by Bryony Woods of DKW Literary Agency).
+I’m also an academic, currently working for a PhD with the University of York.
+My research centres about girls and creative writing, with additional interests in gender/space/place in children’s literature and I blog more on the nature of my research here.

 This blog is affiliated with Amazon.
 As a participant in the Amazon Services LLC Associates Program, this blog is part of an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to http://www.amazon.co.uk.
 Any links to Amazon function as part of this scheme.